dry-rb/dry-rb.org/source/gems/dry-monads/task.html.md

 name: dry-monads
 ---

 `Task` represents an asynchronous computation.
 It is similar to the `IO` type in a sense it can be used to wrap side-effectful actions. `Task`s are usually run on a thread pool but also can be executed immediately on the current thread.
-Internally, `Task` uses `Promise` from the `concurrent-ruby` gem, basically it's a thin wrapper with a monadic interface which makes it easily compatible with other monads.
+Internally, `Task` uses `Promise` from the [`concurrent-ruby`](https://github.com/ruby-concurrency/concurrent-ruby) gem, basically it's a thin wrapper with a monadic interface which makes it easily composable with other monads.

 ### `Task::Mixin`

-The following examples use the Ruby 2.5+ syntax which allows passing a block to `.[]`.
+Basic usage.

 ```ruby
 require 'dry-monads'